gode-ting/LoanBroaker/README.md

 - If one service fails / throws an error, the other procceses/service will not know (mention how this could be handled).

+- Allow ONLY one application pr. user at a time.

+  When a quote has been sent by a user, we make sure the user cannot send another quote until the first quote has been 	      responded.
+This is done by storing the users `ssn`.
+Currently we store the users `ssn` in code inside the api which means that they will never really be persisted.
+If the server restarts all data are lost.

+  A good solution would be to actually persist the user data in a database like Redis (key-value store) and then match the `ssn` from the incoming to that data.

+- If ONE service breaks - EVERYTHING breaks.

+  The LoanBroker is build with multiple micro services that may or may not be hosted by the same server.
+Furthermore, the LoanBroker makes multiple web requests to the Credit Bureau and the Rule Base.
+In everyone of these connections something potentially bad could happen, and if that happends the whole system i broken.
+This is because we haven't added any major error handling.

+  For instance, if GetBanks (the micro service) for some reason fails the whole chain stops.
+Nothing gets send out to the banks.
+The Client will never get his/her quote rate.

+  A solution to this could be to have an excpetion micro service which has one responsibility and that is to receive and handle exceptions.
+From the previous example, if GetBanks raises an exception.
+It will contact the exception micro service.
+The service will then put a message to the Client output channel, saying that something went wrong.

+  This would result in a lot of tangled connections.
+Every microservice inside LoanBroker would then have a connection to that exception service.
+That would look pretty bad.

+  A more clean solution would to let the initial Loan Requst handle all errors.
+So if anyone of the services raises an error the inital Loan Request will respond with an error message and an error code.

+- Credit Bureau return a -1*

+  This is an extension from previous.
+But if Credit Bureau returns -1 on a users quote, the user is not able to get any loans.
+This is not handled.
+If this happends the user will never get anu messages about it.

+  A solution would of cause be to return with an error message from the initial loan request, saying something like.
+'Sorry, you cannot loan any monay'.

 ### How testable is our solution?

 Our solution demonstrates how a simple application can be complex once it becomes distributed.